Sport Psychology BSc (Hons) (with Foundation Year)

 Year One

-Within coaching and teaching, you will explore the four main principles of coaching: talent ID, development, children and young people, and community.
-This will be approached from both a coaching and teaching perspective and differing approaches to learning, such as Teaching Games for Understanding will be examined.
+You will gain a broad knowledge of the key themes that underpin sport psychology, studying the psychology of sport, sport sociology, coaching and teaching, motor behaviour, and sport management.
+We explore the four main principles of coaching: talent ID, development, children and young people, and community, and consider this from both a coaching and teaching perspective using differing approaches to learning, such as teaching games.

-The sport sociology and history element will focus on the codification and history of sport, and the development of sport in the community.
-This will include work on differing ideologies of sport, as well as the impact of sport on local and national identity.
+You will study the codification and history of sport, and the development of sport in the community and learn about differing ideologies of sport, as well as the impact of sport on local and national identity.
+Key theories about motivation, confidence, and personality will be assessed in relation to their impact on participation and performance.

 Year Two

-Explorations in Sport Psychology
+Explorations in Sports Psychology

 Year Three